Future changes to bin collections

 Why will there be two separate recycling collections?

 By keeping cardboard and paper separate, instead of mixed in with other recyclable items, ensures it will not be affected or contaminated by other items in the bin.
-Therefore, improving its recycling quality and value.
+Therefore, improving it's recycling quality and value.

 Who is paying for these changes?

 The cost of the changes is largely expected to be covered by those producing the waste (for example plastic producers).
-This will be facilitated by central government this part of legislation called Extended Producer Responsibility (EPR) funding.
+This will be facilitated by central government as part of legislation called Extended Producer Responsibility (EPR) funding.

 What if I already compost my food waste?